Abandoned & Little-Known Airfields:

 Martha Lake Airport (S13), Alderwood Manor, WA

-Martha Lake Airport, as depicted in the 1963 WA Airport Directory (courtesy of Ron Dupas).
+Martha Lake Airport, as depicted on the October 1962 Seattle Sectional Chart (courtesy of Steve Martin).

-as it was not depicted on the October 1954 Seattle Sectional Chart (according to Chris Kennedy).
+Martha Lake Airport was not yet depicted on the October 1960 Seattle Sectional Chart.

 which described the field as having a single 1,700' sod Runway 16/34.